mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

 Now that we've got all of that installed, time to create a test Merb application.

 Merb-more comes with a `gem` called `merb-gen`, this gives you a command line tool by the same name which is used for all of your generator needs.
-You can think of it as `script/generate`  done the Merb way.
+You can think of it as `script/generate`.
 Running `merb-gen` from the command line with no arguments will show you all of the generators that are available.

 Merb follows the same naming convention for projects as rails, so 'my\_test\_app' and 'Test2' are valid names but 'T 3' is not (they need to be valid SQL table names).

     merb-gen app test

 This will generate an empty Merb app, so lets go in and take a look.
 You'll notice that the directory structure is similar to Rails, with a few differences.

     # expected output
     RubiGen::Scripts::Generate
+      create  log
+      create  gems
       create  app
       create  app/controllers
       create  app/helpers